mjc/ngular/CONTRIBUTING.md

 ### Security

 Security commits will be tagged as `[SECURITY cve]`.
 Please do not submit security related PRs without coordinating with the security team.
-See the [Security Policy](http://emberjs.com/security/) for more information.
+See the [Security Policy](http://github.com/mjc/ngular/security/) for more information.

 ### Other

 In general almost all commits should fall into one of these categories.
 In the cases where they don't please submit your PR untagged.
-An Ember contributor will let you know if tagging is required.
+An Ngular contributor will let you know if tagging is required.